 God Uses Our Failures

 Many can’t understand how self-hatred can be good.
 Most think it leads to depression and a life of sadness.
-It can lead to that, if we don’t turn to God to be our everything, knowing we are nothing and need Him for every thought, word and deed.
+And, it can lead to that, if we don’t turn to God to be our everything, knowing we are nothing and need Him for every thought, word and deed.

 For those with worldly self-hatred, that is fueled by self-pity (wanting to be something or someone we are not) not sorrow for sins, which leads to depression and death.
-But for those with a godly self-hatred that leads to a total surrender to Christ and salvation.
+But for those with a godly self-hatred (hatred of our sinful-self) that leads to a total surrender to Christ and salvation.

-“Wherefore, when such a soul is deprived of the thing she loves, that is, internal [feeling God’s love] or external consolation [the pleasure that comes from the world], the internal being the consolation received from Me, the external being that which she had from the creature, and when temptations and the persecutions of men come on her [when she sees her weakness and inability to escape sin], her heart is full of grief.
+“Wherefore, when such a soul is deprived of the thing she loves, that is, internal [feeling God’s love] or external consolation [the pleasure that comes from the world], the internal being the consolation received from Me, the external being that which she had from the creature, and when temptations and the persecutions of men come on her [when she sees her weakness and inability to escape sin or be comforted], her heart is full of grief.